limikael/mikrokat/README.md

 - `fs` - A "mini filesystem" for configuration files.
 See [Config Filesystem](#config-filesystem).
 - `appData` - An object where you can store runtime info.
 It is initiated to`{}`, so it is totally up to you what you want to store there.
 - `cron` - The cron expression that triggered a scheduled event.
 Only sent to the `onSchedule` function.
+- `imports` - Contains references to the resolved and bundled conditional imports.
+See [Conditional Imports](#conditional-imports).

 ## Middlewares